jsincn/SelecEval/docs/algorithms/powd.md

 # Algorithm Documentation: Pow-D

-Pow-D aims to optimize the number of clients involved in each round by focusing on the clients with the highest loss on their individual validation set.
+The PowD client selection strategy proposed by Cho et. al. in 2020 is based on sampling the clients with the highest local loss.
+Based on their convergence analysis this results in an increased convergence rate compared to unbiased client selection.
+In their own testing, they achieved 3× higher convergence speed as well as up to 10% higher accuracy compared to random selection.
+We elected to use the computation efficient variant $\pi_{cpow-d}$ which uses a randomly sampled subset to estimate the client loss.
+For this, we used the client’s validation set, as this is randomly sampled from a client’s assigned training samples.

 It is based on the paper
 ```